What Is Bitcoin Halving and When Will It Happen Again?

-Halving occurs roughly every four years on a pre-set schedule.
-Experts predict that this will continue until roughly 2140, when the entire supply of 21 million coins has been mined.
+Halving occurs each time 210,000 blocks have been mined, which happens about every four years.
+Experts predict that this will continue until roughly 2140, when the entire supply of 21 million coins will have been mined.

-Currently, according to Decrypt, 90% of Bitcoin’s total supply has been mined since inventor Satoshi Nakamoto mined the first million coins in 2009.
+About 19 million of Bitcoin’s total supply have been mined since inventor Satoshi Nakamoto mined the first million coins in 2009, according to the Blockchain Council.
 Less than 2 million new bitcoin will be created between now and 2140.

 A Brief History of Bitcoin Halving

 In general, the answer to the question, “Is halving good for Bitcoin?” is a resounding “yes.”
-And while it may be more challenging for miners to acquire bitcoin after a halving event, this scarcity often makes the BTC they already hold more valuable.
+While it may be more challenging for miners to acquire bitcoin after a halving event, this scarcity often makes the BTC they already hold more valuable.

-In 2020, the price of bitcoin rose by 40% and increased by 85% from its historic low just prior to the halving event.
-However, this event was clouded by a down economy and economic fears sparked by the coronavirus pandemic.
+In 2020, the price of bitcoin rose by 40%, up 85% from its historic low just prior to the halving event.
+However, this event was clouded by a down economy and economic fears sparked by the COVID-19 pandemic.
 The year 2020 will always require a footnote for statistical data.

 Nevertheless, the halving events in November 2012 and July 2016 also drove the price of bitcoin up, ultimately.
 “This deflationary event has historically signaled the start of bitcoin’s most dramatic bull runs over a period of several years, although not before a brief sell-off,” Reuters reported.